Job Prospects... At a glance

 * Growth projections are based on the wider category “Panelbeaters, and Vehicle Body Builders, Trimmers and Painters”.

-The number of panelbeaters in employment decreased considerably from 2006 to 2013.
-This trend is projected to have eased in the current period, but the decline is expected to continue after 2020.
+The number of panelbeaters in employment eased slightly from 2006 to 2013.
+This trend is projected to have eased in the current period, but the decline is projected to ease after 2023.

 At the same time, the industry reports difficulties in hiring qualified employees.
 This indicates that the decline in employment is because there are too few qualified panelbeaters, rather than too little work.

 Source: Statistics NZ Census and MBIE projections